 If you’re not in the habit of using shortcuts when typing on the computer, you’re probably averaging out a lot more minutes spent in front of a screen solely because of a lack of efficient functionality on the keys.
 And let’s face it, in a society in which efficiency is key, working quickly on a computer is a huge benefit.

 Keyboard shortcuts go back to the 60s, when computer technology was just starting out.
 Initial designs of the computer keyboard were made with telegraph operators in mind so that they could translate morse code quicker by typing in key shortcuts.

 It’s also important to note that, in the early stages of computer invention, only typewriters were available.
 The layout of the keyboard is based on the layout of original typewriter keyboards.

 There is a lot of history behind the creation of computer shortcuts.
-Think about all the symbols, letters, and spaces we use when we write by hand—exclamation points, asterisk, percentage signs.
+Think about all the symbols, letters, and spaces we use when we write by hand—exclamation points, asterisks, percentage signs.
 The inventors that came up with the design of both typewriters and, eventually computers, needed a design that would enable them to include everything we used to convey speech.

 Before the mouse, shortcuts were the fastest way to accomplish a lot by doing very little.
-Even today, despite the fact that the computer mouse is still prevalent in the market, unless tethered to a desktop computer, most people continue to use shortcuts when working on their laptops.
+Even today, despite the fact that the computer mouse is still prevalent in the market unless tethered to a desktop computer, most people continue to use shortcuts when working on their laptops.